 It depends on the power density of the light.
 It depends on the dosage you are seeking.
 It depends on your goal when using the light and your target area.

-Also, one thing that should be noted is the potential nnEMF output from the light.
-Some red light devices have been tested to have very high nnEMF levels (XXX primalhacker?) putting them in dangerous zones.
+Also, one thing that should be noted is the potential non-native electromagnetic fields (nnEMF) output from the light.
+Some red light devices have been tested to have very high nnEMF levels putting them in dangerous zones.

-This is why you want to ensure you get a red light device that 1) doesn't have a large nnEMF output and 2) has a strong LED power output so that you don't have to stand right next to the panel.
+This is why you want to ensure you get a red light device that doesn't have a large nnEMF output and also has a strong LED power output so that you don't have to stand right next to the panel.

 Please see the answers to my question on dosing and on side effects above.

 Red Light Therapy has been (and still is) used successfully to help heal animals.
 Also, red light therapy is often used to help plants grow.

 For more on this topic, I recommend the following articles: